kivijoshi/FinanceScripts/README.md

 Below is the list of top companies.
  * Please exclude yourself the utility and finance companies as those do not follow magic formula investing well
+ * List is sorted with strongest companies on top and descending progressively

  Updated list on 31st Oct 2017